Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/exposures-without-assignments.md

     This chart doesn't appear if you selected assignment event as the exposure event or if you are using [local evaluation](../../general/evaluation/local-evaluation.md).

+!!!note

+    Sometimes the exposure event is delayed and is sent on a different day than the assignment event is sent.
+For example, the assignment event is sent today and the exposure event is sent tomorrow.
+The thing here to check for is if between the time the assignment event is sent and the exposure event is sent the user's user properties change where they either should not be targeted anymore or shout be targeted then there is an issue.
+Otherwise, you can ignore this warning.

 ## Causes

 A significant number of users in the Exposures without Assignments chart could be caused by a few different scenarios, such as: